The best type of toilet seats for seniors have a few characteristics.

 Add On Raised Toilet Seats

-These types of toilet seats are the least expensive and easiest to install.
-You simply fasten them to the toilet bowl in place of the existing toilet seat.
-They can be as simple as the Carex Toilet Seat Riser which raises height of the toilet by 3.5 inches.
+Toilet seat raisers are the least expensive and easiest to install.
+You simply fasten them to the toilet bowl in place of the original seat and it raises the height 3.5 inches.

 Both of these are simple and elegant and very inexpensive.